isaacchan1213/isaacchan1213/README.md

 # Hello, I'm Isaac! 👋

-Welcome to my corner of the internet!
+Welcome to my GitHub page!
 Here’s a bit about me:

 - 🎓 **Student at Boston University** 🐶
   Currently diving into the fascinating world of **Computer Science and Data Science** 👨🏻‍💻